Skip to main content

 PAN – Published Admission Number – this is the maximum number of places an admissions authority can normally allocate in the intake year group.
 The PAN is reviewed each year by the admissions authority.

-Parent or carer – Natural parents, whether they are married or not, any person who, although not a natural parent, has parental responsibility for a child or young person.
-Any person who, although not a natural parent, has care of a child or young person (having care of a child or young person means that a person who child lives with and who looks after the child, irrespective of what their relationship is with the child, is considered to be a parent in education law).
+Parent or carer – Natural parents, whether they are married or not, are any person who, although not a natural parent, has parental responsibility for a child or young person.
+Any person who, although not a natural parent, has care of a child or young person (having care of a child or young person means that a person who the child lives with and who looks after the child, irrespective of what their relationship is with the child, is considered to be a parent in education law).

 Preference – The schools you would prefer your children to attend.